cantaur3099/Quibbler/README.md

-Goutam Rajeev Kumar: Firebase, Google Sign In, News api and settings (date) Neeharika Ramu : Share Function, Recycler view, Card view and settings (color) Jovin John Mathew: Fragments, Card View, recycler view and settings (Number of times) And goutam also did the very important task of annoying everyone well neeharika doesnt work unless annoyed so goutam had to, and he is amazing so....worship him
+Goutam Rajeev Kumar: Firebase, Google Sign In, News api and settings (date) Neeharika Ramu : Share Function, Recycler view, Card view and settings (color) Jovin John Mathew: Fragments, Card View, recycler view and settings (Number of times)

-When sked who her favourite charecter from harrpy potter is ...neeharika answered umbridge Neeharika's favourite character is Tonks oh and goutam says that all muggle borns are mudbloods :(